guaix-ucm/pyemir/doc/tutorial_mos/mos_example.rst

 - ``npix_removed_near_ohlines``: before computing the spatial profiles of the selected targets in the A and B images, the bright OH lines are masked.
 This parameter indicates the number of pixels (at each side of the expected location of the lines) that are masked.
+For grism J, H and K (high resolution), a reasonable number is 2 or 3.
+For grism LR (low resolution) this number should be 1 or even 0 (zero means that only the central pixel is masked), since the number of pixels between OH lines is not too large.

 - ``nwidth_medfilt``: after masking the bright OH lines, a median filter is applied in the spectral direction with a size given by this parameter.